 2018 Provost Research Grant Announcement

-Any member of the Brandeis faculty or research staff whose appointment extends through June 2019 and who is involved in research, scholarship, or creative activity in any field may apply for an award.
-Emeriti faculty must spend down any existing discretionary funds before applying for these awards.
-According to the tenured faculty retirement policy, if you have exhausted research funds and additional funding is needed to support research activities, applications may be made to request funds.
+Any member of the Brandeis faculty or research staff whose appointment extends through June 2019 and who has an idea that needs support to grow.
 Staff scientists and postdoctoral fellows and associates may apply with the endorsement of their adviser or supervisor (see application form, below).

 Purpose and Evaluation Criteria

-Up to $250,000 may be awarded during the Spring 2018 semester.
-The maximum award will be $50,000, and the committee will make evaluations based on both the merit of the proposal and the appropriateness of the budget.
+- The committee will make evaluations based on both the merit of the proposal and the appropriateness of the budget.

 - Salaries, if requested, must include fringe benefits.
-Please refer to the Office of Research Administration for details.
+Please refer to the ORA website for details.

 - At the end of the grant period, unused funds will be returned to the Provost’s office.
 Please do not count on a no-cost extension.